Yum Brands sales fall for fourth straight quarter as China woes continue

-Yum Brands Inc (YUM.N), the owner of Pizza Hut and KFC, reported its fourth straight quarter of falling sales as it struggles to recover from a food scandal in China, a market where the company makes most of its profit.
+Yum Brands Inc (YUM.N), the owner of Pizza Hut and KFC, reported its fourth straight quarter of falling sales, indicating that the company is still struggling to regain lost ground in China after a food scandal last year.

-Yum's shares fell about 1 percent to $91 (£58) in extended trading on Tuesday.

-The company's sales at established KFC and Pizza Hut restaurants in China plunged after a television news story in July last year alleged that one of its suppliers was using meat that was past its expiration date.
+Yum's sales at established KFC and Pizza Hut restaurants in China have taken a hit ever since a television news story in July last year alleged that one of its suppliers was using meat that was past its expiration date.

 Food safety is a highly emotive subject in the country, where scandals ranging from toxic baby milk formula to dirty food oil are common.
 That makes convincing Chinese customers to come back to a tainted brand tough, marketing experts say.

-Same-store sales in China plunged 10 percent in the second quarter, much steeper than the 8.40 percent fall that analysts had expected, according to research firm Consensus Metrix.
+Yum's same-store sales in China plunged 10 percent in the second quarter, much steeper than the 8.40 percent fall analysts had expected, according to research firm Consensus Metrix.

+Hedge fund Third Point LLC, which took a stake in Yum in May, has said there is room for the company to split off its China business, a move that another stakeholder, Corvex Management, is pushing for.

+"We are bullish on China over the long term and believe our best initiative right now is to get the business back on track," Yum's chief public affairs officer, Jonathan Blum, told Reuters.

-Adding to the company's woes in China, calorie-conscious Americans back home are turning to food perceived to be healthier, meaning that Yum has been losing out to newer competitors in the shape of Shake Shack Inc (SHAK.N) and Chipotle Mexican Grill Inc (CMG.N) in the United States.
+Adding to Yum's China woes, calorie-conscious Americans back home are turning to food perceived to be healthier, resulting in the company losing out to newer competitors such as Shake Shack Inc (SHAK.N) and Chipotle Mexican Grill Inc (CMG.N) in the United States.

 Yum said in May that it would remove artificial colors and flavors from food served in Pizza Hut and Taco Bell in an attempt to woo back diners.